ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 ## Mapping to Darwin Core: challenges

 Publishing cheklist data means transforming existing collected data to Darwin Core standard.
-This mapping, also called _data standardization_, can be hard due to the complexity of Darwin Core standard (see [quick reference guide](http://rs.tdwg.org/dwc/terms/)) on the one hand and the complexity of original data on the other hand.
+This mapping, also called _data standardization_, can be hard due to the complexity of Darwin Core standard (see [quick reference guide](http://rs.tdwg.org/dwc/terms/) of all terms a publisher can use) on the one hand and the complexity of original data on the other hand.

 [Templates](https://www.gbif.org/dataset-classes) and the [GBIF Integrated Publishing Toolkit](https://www.gbif.org/ipt) facilitates standardization, but only caters for the most basic use cases.